Helping a Major Global Investment Bank Meet Demanding U.S. Regulatory Deadlines

 Customer Net Promotor Score increased by 6%.
 Staff engagement increased by 11% and operating costs were reduced by 14% in less than 16 weeks.
 The changes were sustained, and the business is now more client-focused, as it uses enhanced data and KPIs to ensure it continues to make operational improvements.

-Introducing a New Operating Model by Creating a Centre of Excellence for a Global Wealth Manager
+Introducing a New Operating Model by Creating a Center of Excellence for a Global Wealth Manager

-- Introduce a new way of working by implementing 10 Lean standards across 3 key streams, Performance Management, Delivery Management, and Improvement Management, to ensure a sustain continuous operational improvements
+Introduce a new way of working by implementing 10 Lean standards across 3 key streams, Performance Management, Delivery Management, and Improvement Management, to ensure and sustain continuous operational improvements

 Doubling Efficiency for a Global Investment Manager through Report Automation and Increasing Client Engagement Using Data Visualization